NYUGP17/Project_AIR20/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `ftlext_bin` binary.
+This should find and build the dependencies and create a `ftlext` binary.

 ## Dependencies